dwilsondev/raw-framework/README.md

 ## Prep
 ### Prepare Project Folder
-Assuming you used to composer command from inside your project folder, move everything out of
+Assuming you used the composer command from inside your project folder, move everything out of

 `vendor/dwilsondev/raw-framework` to the root of your project folder.
 It's okay if your OS asks to overwrite some files.
 Not required if you downloaded the zip.